One Day in the Life of Ivan Denisovich is one of the most harrowing books I’ve ever read.

-Building houses, camps and whatever else the soviet regime deems necessary.
-A short break for lunch, which consist of basic food, and your back to work before marching back to your camp.
+Building houses, camps and whatever else the Soviet regime deems necessary.
+A short break for lunch, which consist of basic food, and you’re back to work before marching back to your camp.

 Then, the next day you do it all over again.